Thomas Lux: Early life and education

 Thomas Lux was born in Northampton, Massachusetts, son of a milkman and a Sears & Roebuck switchboard operator, neither of whom graduated from high school.
 Lux was raised in Massachusetts on a dairy farm.

-Lux graduated from Emerson College in Boston, where he was also poet in residence from 1970–1975.
+He graduated from Emerson College in Boston, where he was also poet in residence from 1970 to 1975.
 His first book—Memory's Handgrenade—was published shortly after.

 Academic career

-Lux was a member of the writing faculty at Sarah Lawrence College, where he taught for twenty-seven years, from 1975 until 2001.
+He was a member of the writing faculty at Sarah Lawrence College, where he taught for twenty-seven years, from 1975 until 2001.
 He was also a core faculty member of the Warren Wilson M.F.A.
 Program for Writers.
 In 1996 he was a visiting professor at University of California, Irvine.
 A former Guggenheim Fellow and three times a recipient of grants from the National Endowment for the Arts, Lux received, in 1995, the $50,000 Kingsley Tufts Poetry Award for his sixth collection, Split Horizons.
 In 2003, Lux was awarded an honorary doctorate of Letters from Emerson College.
 His poems were featured in many notable anthologies, including American Alphabets: 25 Contemporary Poets (2006).
 In 2012, Lux received the Robert Creeley Award.

 At the time of his death in February 2017, Lux was the Margaret T. and Henry C. Bourne, Jr. Chair in Poetry at the Georgia Institute of Technology where he began teaching in 2001.
 At Georgia Tech he ran their "Poetry at Tech" program, which included one of the best known poetry reading series in the country, along with community outreach classes and workshops.

 Before his death, Lux edited (and wrote the Introduction to) Bill Knott's posthumous publication I Am Flying into Myself: Selected Poems 1960–2014 which appeared in February 2017.